 Here are some ideas for how to serve these veggie burgers.

-- A mexi-burger with pepper jack cheese, sliced grilled or pickled jalapeno peppers, and guacamole
+- A Mexi-burger with Mexican Pickled Onions, pepper jack cheese, sliced grilled or pickled jalapeno peppers, and guacamole

 - Buffalo burger with hot sauce, grilled or caramelized onions, and blue cheese

 - California burger on a sprouted wheat bun with avocado and sprouts